 <img src="/small.jpg" srcset="/large.jpg 1024w, /medium.jpg 640w, /small.jpg 320w" sizes="(min-width: 36em) 33.3vw, 100vw" />

 2: The <picture element>:

 As you see, the <picture> element has a fall-back solution for unsupported browsers.
-Quite frankly I have not used this technique in production yet, but it is definitely a technique to consider, especially if browser support grows.
 Also check responsiveimages.org for more information about this.

 You could also choose to load images depending on the detected screensize, where a small screen only loads a small version of the image, and a large screen receives the large version.
 You can use XT adaptive images for this.
 Note that Joostrap adopted their technique as well in their templates.